CounterpartyXCP/Documentation/Introduction/about_counterparty.md

 * [counterparty-gui][] is a modular graphical interface for counterparty-lib.

-* `XCP`, which is the native token of the platform. `XCP` exists as a technical necessity for most advanced Counterparty features.
+* `XCP` is the native token of the platform.
+It exists as a technical necessity for most advanced Counterparty features.
 It is **not** a competitor of Bitcoin, and in fact cannot exist without it.
 It acts as fuel for smart contracts, wherein execution steps are paid by destroying XCP as fees.

 * [Counterwallet][], a secure web wallet with client-side logins and transaction signing.
+A hosted version is available on [Counterwallet.io](http://counterwallet.io)

 **With Counterparty, users can:**